ghdz89/getting-started-gilberto/README.md

 5. Save your changes to the file and restart your local server (i.e., end the current server process and run `npm start` again).

-6. Navigate to `localhost:8080`.
-Click the **Link account** button to link an account.
+6. Navigate to `localhost:8080` and proceed to link an account.

-7. On the subsequent screen, type "oauth" in Link's search bar.
+7. On the "Select your bank" screen, type "oauth" into the search bar.
 Select "Platypus OAuth Bank".

 [screenshot]